 Female and male crewmembers had comparable flight durations (Table 2) and demonstrated similar reductions in VO2peak (Figure 2A), as females decreased 11.8%±10.7% and males decreased 8.8%±7.9% from pre to postflight (p=0.318).
 Notably, females had a greater reduction in maximal external work in compared to the male crewmembers (Figure 2B; −13.3%±-8.9% vs −4.9%±-8.8%; p < 0.01).
-However, there is notable inter-individual variability in pre-to-postflight changes in both sexes A larger sample in females, controlling for age and flight duration, are needed to confirm these preliminary findings.
+However, there is notable inter-individual variability in pre-to-postflight changes in both sexes.
+A larger sample in females, controlling for age and flight duration, are needed to confirm these preliminary findings.